moimfeld/cv32e40p/docs/source/corev_hw_loop.rst

 ------------------

 When an interrupt is happening on the last HWLoop instruction, its execution is cancelled, its address is saved in MEPC and its execution will be resumed when returning from interrupt handler.
-There is nothing special to be done in those interrupt handlers with respect to MEPC and lpcountX updates, they will be correctly managed by design when executing this last HWLoop instruction after interrupt handler execution.
+There is nothing special to be done in those interrupt handlers with respect to MEPC and lpcountX updates (except HWloop CSRs save/restore mentioned below), they will be correctly managed by design when executing this last HWLoop instruction after interrupt handler execution.

-Moreover since hardware loop could be used in interrupt routine, the registers have to be saved (resp. restored) at the beginning (resp. end) of the interrupt routine together with the general purpose registers.

 Illegal instruction exception handler
 -------------------------------------